Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy

-We address the likely true source of Tactile's growth: a kickback-arrangement we believe is resulting in rampant over-prescribing.
-Payors including the VA are cracking down and cutting reimbursement to Tactile.
+We address the likely true source of Tactile's growth: a kickback arrangement, we believe, is resulting in rampant over-prescribing.
+Payers, including the VA, are cracking down and cutting reimbursement to Tactile.

-Medicare has launched an audit and data reveals Tactile has been found non-compliant on 71% of its claims.
+Medicare has launched an audit, and data reveals Tactile has been found non-compliant on 71% of its claims.
 We believe management has made no mention of these audits to investors.

 Since 2017, Tactile has seen multiple key departures: CFO, Chief Medical Officer, SVP of Reimbursement & Payer Relations, VP of Reimbursement, and VP of Quality & Regulatory Affairs, and CEO.

-Strong Sell with 70% ($15 PT) downside: Payors are cracking down and insiders are jumping ship.
+Strong Sell with 70% ($15 PT) downside: Payers are cracking down, and insiders are jumping ship.

 (This article was highlighted for PRO subscribers, Seeking Alpha's service for professional investors.
 Find out how you can get the best content on Seeking Alpha here.)